 Service flows can become highly complex.
 For improved readability of service-flow data, Dynatrace aggregates services that contribute little to overall response time.
 Aggregated services have names like

 4 services in the middle column below.
-Click this to see which services are aggregated here.
-If you select one of the aggregated services, the service flow will display the requests path of the selected service.
+Select this to see which services are aggregated here.
+When you select one of the aggregated services, the service flow displays the requests path of the selected service.

 Aggregations are calculated dynamically based on the size of your browser window.
 You can use your browser's zoom in/out feature to make more space available.